-- The Academic Office is going electronic for registering research.
-The new e-process is via DocuSign to help simplify the registration process for undergraduate research.
-Research will still be classified as either BME and Non-BME department research (similar to old paper forms).
-To initiate a form for research conducted in a lab where the Principle Investigator/Research Mentor (Professor) has a primary BME appointment, click here.
+- Research will still be classified as either BME and non-BME department research (similar to old paper forms).
+To initiate a form for research conducted in a lab where the Principle Investigator (PI)/Research Mentor (Professor) has a primary BME appointment, click here.
 The list of primary BME faculty is found here, “Primary Faculty” under “Faculty Type”.
 To initiate a form for any other Georgia Tech lab click here.

-- Prepare, in consultation with your research mentor, brief decriptions of the research area and work to be completed and enter them on the DocuSign form.
+- Prepare, in consultation with your research mentor, brief descriptions of the research area and work to be completed and enter them on the DocuSign form.

 - Consult with your research advisor to determine the appropriate number of credit hours desired for the experience.
 It is expected that you should spend approximately three hours per week on research for every hour of credit for fall and spring semesters, while you should spend approximately four hours per week on research for every credit hour in summer.

 - **IMPORTANT**.
 When registering research, you will need to manually change the number of credit hours after you have registered for the course.
 Research credit defaults to one hour.
 If you and your research advisor have agreed upon more than one hour of credit, you will need to find the research course in OSCAR and click on the “1” credit hour, and manually change it to the number of credit hours you are seeking, so change from “1” to “3”, for example.

 - A final report is required.
 This report (typically 4 to 8 pages with 1.5-line spacing) should provide a detailed description of the work completed by the student and will be used to verify that the work performed is consistent with that originally proposed.
 Summary reports that contain only vague descriptions of tasks accomplished are not acceptable.
 The report MUST be submitted to the research mentor, with a copy to the BME Undergraduate Advisor (for the student’s file), no later than the end of final exam week.